This page may contain affiliate links. Learn More.

 Mulch also prevents the rains from compacting the soil.
 Soil structure is one of the most important parts of garden success.
 You need a good, fluffy texture that plants can put roots down into and some crops need this more than others do.
 Make sure you NEVER step on your garden soil and mulch to keep the elements from compacting the soil as well.

-Benefits of mulch in the vegetable garden
+Mulch for the vegetable garden

 Mulch also keeps the direct sun off the top of your soil and keeps the roots of the plants cooler.
 In the hot summer, you need this for garden success.